lmyint/lesliemyint.org/content/writing/grading.md

 (What I wish for that is mostly under *their* control)
 - To take a risk, to step out of their comfort zone
     - In learning a new subject that they had negative inclinations toward or had no idea about.
 In letting themselves be vulnerable enough to be curious.
-    - In connecting with others who they might be unsure about.
-To be curious about the life of someone who they would probably not be friends with normally.
+    - In connecting with others whom they might be unsure about.
+To be curious about the life of someone who they would probably not connect with normally.

+How do the different parts of my grading system incentivize or disincentivize these?

 # What do I want for myself as a teacher?

 (What I wish for that is mostly under *my* control)
-- To connect authentically with my students
+- To connect authentically with my students - where that connection is over ideas both related to and unrelated to the course.

 # The 4 pillars of alternative grading